ibm-cloud-docs/assistant/assistant-add.md

 *After 30 days of inactivity, an unused assistant in a Lite plan service instance might be deleted to free up space.

 You can connect one skill to your assistant.
 The number of skills you can build differs depending on the plan you have.
-See [Skill limits](create-skill.html#skill-limits) for more details.
+See [Skill limits](skill-add.html#skill-limits) for more details.

 ## Create an assistant
-{: #create-assistant}
+{: #assistant-add-task}

 Follow these steps to create an assistant: